Fediverse: Microblogging

-Automattic CEO Matt Mullenweg tweeted on November 22, 2022, that Tumblr was adding support for ActivityPub interoperability, in response to a user's complaints about Mastodon's complexity.
-However, no further information was revealed for over a year, and was expected to be cancelled after a leaked reorganization that moved most of Tumblr's staff to other Automattic projects.
+Automattic CEO Matt Mullenweg tweeted in November 2022 that Tumblr was adding support for ActivityPub interoperability, in response to a user's complaints about Mastodon's complexity.
+However, no further information was revealed for over a year, and the project was expected to be cancelled after a leaked reorganization that moved most of Tumblr's staff to other Automattic projects.
 However, following a question from a TechCrunch reporter during a questionnaire about the leaked memo, he revealed that the interoperability feature was not cancelled and that there was a small team working on studying the potential of implementing the protocol.
 The plan was once again affirmed by Automattic in January 2025, with the ActivityPub plugin for WordPress most likely being the main method used for interoperability with the fediverse.

 The release of Threads by Meta in July 2023 had included in its press release that it planned to support interoperability with the ActivityPub protocol.
 In December 2023, select Meta employees began to federate with ActivityPub.
 A roadmap was revealed in January 2024 that detailed the integration of ActivityPub in Threads.

-A faction of fediverse server admins, some of whom have listed their names under a pledge named "Fedipact", have expressed resistance to open federation with Threads over concerns that Meta would adopt an “embrace, extend, and extinguish" policy towards the network, or that Threads' moderation would fail to prevent the spread of abusive content targeted towards marginalized communities.
+A faction of fediverse server admins, some of whom have listed their names under a pledge named "Fedipact", have expressed resistance to open federation with Threads over concerns that Meta would adopt an "embrace, extend, and extinguish" policy towards the network, or that Threads' moderation would fail to prevent the spread of abusive content targeted towards marginalized communities.

 In March 2024, Threads implemented a beta version of Fediverse support, allowing Threads users to view the number of Fediverse users that liked their post, and allowing Fediverse users to view posts from Threads on their own instances.
 On April 2, the official Threads account for President Joe Biden enabled federation on its profile, making Biden the first President of the United States to have a presence on the Fediverse.
 The ability to view replies from the Fediverse within Threads was added in August.

 News aggregators

-In December 2023, Flipboard announced that it started federating selected profiles and magazines with the Fediverse.
-It had previously run its own Mastodon instance, flipboard.social, as a test of the Fediverse.
+In December 2023, the social magazine app Flipboard began integrating with the Fediverse by federating publisher accounts via ActivityPub.
+CEO Mike McCue stated the move was intended to break away from "walled garden" ecosystems, making Flipboard content discoverable and interactive for users on platforms like Mastodon.

+During the 2023 Reddit API controversy, the decentralized link aggregator Lemmy experienced a significant surge in growth as users sought alternatives to Reddit.
+The platform saw its monthly active user count rise from approximately 1,000 to over 66,000 within weeks of the protests, exacerbated by Reddit's decision to temporarily ban communities and users promoting the migration to Fediverse alternatives.